Waterfront properties have been selling very – very well – for the past several years! See the chart below…

 Sounds a bit cliché doesn’t it?
-After handling over 40 waterfront real estate transactions, as well as, tracking and analyzing every waterfront listing for sale and closed transaction, so we know that buying or selling waterfront real estate is truly a unique and most times, complex transaction!
+After handling over 40 waterfront real estate transactions, as well as, tracking and analyzing every waterfront listing for sale and closed transaction, we know that buying or selling waterfront real estate is truly a unique and most times, complex transaction!

 Whether you are a buyer or a seller of waterfront property or a current owner just wondering how properties are selling, it is very important that you understand all the nuances and have a complete understanding of how waterfront property is valued and what the local sales trends are today.

 Waterfront Buyers – Click Here – to receive your custom written Waterfront Buyers' Guide which could save you lots of money and help prevent future headaches

-Last year, a very nice waterfront property was listed for sale on the Waupaca Chain O' Lakes in the mid $600,000 range.
-It sold immediately.
+In 2017, a very nice waterfront property was listed for sale on the Waupaca Chain O' Lakes in the upper 800,000 price range.
+It sold almost immediately.
 Was it underpriced?
-Another property went under contract very recently for in the mid to upper $900,000 range but, was originally listed for close to a million and a half dollars.
-Did it sell for a fair price – why or why not?
+Another waterfront property sold at about the same time recently for – in the mid $700,000 range but, was on the market for over 3 years.
+Did these two properties sell for a fair price – why or why not?

-We analyze all area waterfront transactions – so you do not have to, and as a result, have informed opinions backed up by analytic research.
-The answers to the above three questions are relatively long so, if you are a waterfront buyer or seller please contact me for some hopefully valuable thoughts.
+Again, we analyze all area waterfront transactions – so you do not have to, and as a result, have informed opinions backed up by analytic research.
+The answers to the above questions are relatively long so, if you are a waterfront buyer or seller please contact me for some hopefully valuable thoughts.
 920-889-9989 Sell Phone – or, Steve@Huhta.com

 Again, we track and analyze all waterfront properties for sale and that have sold so our clients have the most up to date and detailed information possible, when making a decision to buy or sell.